dodolezozo/pokedex-companion/README.md

-This is work in progress now, most of the data is placeholder, and the sites has some bugs, please come later!
+This is work in progress now, most of the data is placeholder, and the sites has some bugs, please come later! currently only FRLG is working and some data may be incorrect or missing

 # Pokédex Companion